jazzyxgee/CST383-Project/README.md

 # Murder Data Weapon Predictions

 ## Introduction
 The source data is from: http://www.murderdata.org/p/data-docs.html.
 The objective is to figure out how the US government and police force are being accountable for homicides, both solved and unsolved homicides.
-We need to know which weapons are being used, characteristics of the offenders and defenders, and where these murders are taking place.
+We need to know which weapons are being used and characteristics of the offenders and victims.
 We hope that this data can be used to figure out what types of regulations can be propose to help solve these murders.

-We will be using vicage, offage and relationship to predict weapon.
+We will be using VicAge, OffAge, and Relationship to predict Weapon.
 We will be predicting the murder weapon.
-We will be using offage, vicage, and relationship as predictors.

 ## Selection of Data

+There are 23 features and 827219 entries.
+We removed some features that were empty and unnecessary like ID, Ori, Source, and etc. We created other dataframes that focus on California and New York so that we can compare the two states.
+The data we will be working with has 6 numeric features and 17 categorical features.
+We will be using VicAge, OffAge, and Relationship as predictors, and our target will be Weapon.
+We will be predicting the murder Weapon.

 Copied from MAP Data Dictionary, which can be downloaded here https://www.dropbox.com/s/lo6tgo8nnbpqeru/MAPdefinitionsSHR.pdf?dl=1.